Death and funeral of Prince Philip, Duke of Edinburgh: Operation Forth Bridge

 The national plan for publicly handling the Duke's death was called Operation Forth Bridge, named after the Forth Bridge near Edinburgh, the city of his dukedom.
-According to the College of Arms, the original Forth Bridge plan was amended in light of the COVID-19 pandemic.
+According to the College of Arms, the original plan was amended in light of the COVID-19 pandemic.

 Initiated upon his death, the plan included a press release issued by Buckingham Palace simultaneously to the BBC, the national broadcaster of the United Kingdom, and PA Media; protocol assumes the Lord Chamberlain consulted with the Queen prior to the press release.
+The plan included duties to disseminate the news across the Commonwealth of Nations.
+In Australia, one of the Commonwealth realms of which Elizabeth was queen, the responsibility to inform the government and public was that of Governor-General David Hurley.

 At the time of the release, flags were lowered to half-mast, where they remained for a period of national mourning lasting until 8 am on the day following the Duke's funeral.
 All Union Flags and national flags were lowered, and government guidance suggested that other flags on governmental buildings – for example, flags of the Armed Forces or Pride flags – be replaced with a Union Flag at half-mast for the mourning period.
-However, the Royal Standard (at the time, the flag above Windsor Castle) continued to be flown at full-mast, as it represents the presence of the living monarch.
-Members of Parliament (MPs) wore black ties when in the House of Commons, and also wore black armbands on their left arm.
+However, the Royal Standard continued to be flown at full-mast at Windsor Castle, as it represents the presence of the living monarch.

+Members of Parliament (MPs) wore black ties when in the House of Commons, and also wore black armbands on their left arm, traditional symbols of mourning.
 No laws were passed during the eight-day mourning period.

-At 6 pm on 9 April, the tenor bell of Westminster Abbey began ringing, and was tolled once every minute for 99 minutes, to reflect the Duke's lifespan.
+At 6 pm on 9 April, the tenor bell of Westminster Abbey began ringing, and was tolled once every minute for 99 minutes, to reflect the Duke's lifespan, the custom known as the death knell.

-The plan included duties to disseminate the news across the Commonwealth of Nations.
-In Australia, one of the Commonwealth realms of which Elizabeth was queen, the responsibility to inform the government and public was that of Governor-General David Hurley.

 The majority of military rehearsals for the funeral procession took place at Pirbright Camp and a full dress rehearsal took place at Windsor Castle on 15 April.

 Funeral

-The Duke's funeral took place on 17 April 2021 in St. George's Chapel at Windsor Castle.
+The funeral took place on 17 April 2021 at St George's Chapel, Windsor Castle.